 Magnesium plays a very important role in detoxification, in a number of ways:

-1. It provides energy needed for detox by activating the energy-producing ATP-molecule.
-Without magnesium energy cannot be produced, so detoxification is not possible.
+1. It provides the energy needed for detox by activating the energy-producing ATP-molecule.
+Without magnesium, energy cannot be produced, so detoxification is not possible.

 2. It stimulates the sodium-potassium exchange on the cell wall which regulates potassium level inside and outside the cell thus stimulating the cell cleansing.

 3. Magnesium regulates calcium content inside the cell preventing cellular calcification and premature ageing.

 4. Magnesium protects the cell against oxidation and damage by free radicals.